-Photos 213-214: Piatra Altarului Cave and Landscape in Apuseni Nature Park.
-Source: Apuseni Nature Park Administration Organization of Forestry Nowadays, the forest ratio in the country is 27%, it is the 1/3 of the forest coverage in the far past.
-According to the forest legislation forest coverage cannot decrease further.
-Actually state forests are about 53% and 47% belonged to private and legal persons and administrative units as presented below:
+Photos 212-213: Piatra Altarului Cave and Landscape in Apuseni Nature Park.
+Source: Apuseni Nature Park Administration

+Nowadays, the forest ratio in the country is 27%, that is the 1/3 of the forest coverage in the far past.
+According to the forest legislation, forest coverage cannot decrease any further.
+In the context of the law of restitution to former owners, state forests decreased in 2013 at 49% of the total forest area.